awslabs/aws-lambda-rust-runtime/examples/extension-internal-flush/README.md

 without introducing an observable delay.

 ## Build & Deploy
+Two deploy options for internal extensions:

 1. Install [cargo-lambda](https://github.com/cargo-lambda/cargo-lambda#installation)
-2. Build the extension with `cargo lambda build --release`
+2. Build a function with the internal extension embedded with `cargo lambda build --release`
 3. Deploy the function to AWS Lambda with `cargo lambda deploy --iam-role YOUR_ROLE`

 The last command will give you an ARN for the extension layer that you can use in your functions.